Planning a trip to Yellowstone In October? Wondering if it is too late to visit?

 Lodging within Yellowstone National Park is tricky in October as only one lodge is open for the full month.
 There are seven other in-park lodges that are open during October, but they do close during the month.
 Listed here are the open lodges and their closing dates:

-- Grant Village Lodge, Lake Lodge, Lake Yellowstone Hotel and Cabins, and Old Faithful Lodge close on October 2nd
+- Grant Village Lodge, Lake Lodge, Lake Yellowstone Hotel and Cabins, and Old Faithful Lodge usually close on October 2nd

 As the closing dates can change unexpectedly, check out the YNP site here for the latest info.